ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 If you see a need to change or enhance the documentation, please let us know - again using the forums.
-We welcome your suggestions and there are dozens of qualified editors who can implement your suggestions.
+We welcome your suggestions and there are qualified editors who can implement your suggestions.

 Navigating the Documentation
 ============================